01 Mar Top 5 carnivals in the world

 Venice is also one of the most romantic destinations.
 During the carnival they have the Grand Venice Balls which makes it a chosen destination for couples wanting to enjoy this beautiful celebration.

-If you’re doing our Rome TEFL Course, Venice is just a 3.5h train ride or an hour flight away from Venice.
+If you’re in Rome, Venice is just a 3.5h train ride or an hour flight away from Venice.
 It’s even quicker to get there from Florence.
 But even if you’re not in Italy, there are dozens of flights that can bring you there in about two hours from all around Europe.

 Rio de Janeiro